tomashakl/ebay-purchase-report/README.md

 ## 🪪 License

+**MIT License © 2025 Tomáš Hakl**
-**MIT License** — you can freely use, modify, and redistribute this project, provided the copyright notice remains.
+You may freely use, modify, and redistribute this project, provided the copyright notice remains.
-See the file [LICENSE](LICENSE) for full text.
+See the file [LICENSE](LICENSE) for full license text.

 ---

 ## 🙌 Credits

-Created as an open, safe template for collectors and developers who want to analyze their eBay purchase history without exposing any personal data.
+Created by **Tomáš Hakl** as an open, safe template for collectors and developers who want to analyze their eBay purchase history without exposing any personal data.
-Replace `{{AUTHOR_NAME}}` with your name or organization if you fork this repository.

----
+Feel free to fork and adapt it for your own workflow.